JasperAlgra/MySQL-AutoXtraBackup/docs/config_file.rst

   Optional: pass general additional options; it will go to both for backup and prepare
 - archive_dir
   Directory for storing archives (tar.gz or otherwise).
 Cannot be inside the 'backupdir' above
+- prepare_archive
+  ?
+- move_archive
+  When rotating backups to archive move instead of compressing with tar.gz
 - full_backup_interval
   Maximum interval after which a new full backup will be made
 - max_archive_size